garethrepton/garethrepton.github.io/_posts/2020-12-01-Partial Application.md

 {% endhighlight %}
 _Example 1_

-This next code also produces the number 3 in F#:
+This code also produces the number 3 in F#:

 {% highlight FSharp %}
     let add x y = x + y